verbb/formie/docs/developers/custom-integration/messaging-integration.md

 }
 ```

-Some messaging providers use OAuth and some use incoming webhooks.
+Some messaging providers use OAuth and some use incoming HTTP endpoints.
 If the provider uses OAuth, see [OAuth Integration](/developers/custom-integration/oauth-integration).
-If the provider is mostly a configurable webhook, the [Automation Integration](/developers/custom-integration/automation-integration) pattern may be closer.
+If the provider is mostly a configurable HTTP endpoint, the [Automation Integration](/developers/custom-integration/automation-integration) pattern may be closer.